Agent Communication

 The first contact uses the Trust Bootstrap protocol — a handshake that establishes mutual authentication before any messages flow.

-| Tier | What the agent can do |
+| Level | What this peer is allowed to do |

 |---|---|

-| Cautious | Nothing without human approval |
+| autonomous | Fully trusted peer.
+Messages flow without human gating |

 Framework Interop